Contrastive Retrieval Heads Improve Attention-Based Re-Ranking: Distribution of Retrieval Heads

 Mistral 7B: \begin{itemize} \item NIAH retrieval heads: ($18$-$0$), ($12$-$7$), ($12$-$6$), ($18$-$2$), ($18$-$3$), ($18$-$1$), ($30$-$8$), ($28$-$0$). \item QR heads: ($18$-$22$), ($15$-$26$), ($20$-$17$), ($18$-$0$), ($19$-$9$), ($16$-$22$), ($16$-$12$), ($19$-$16$). \item CoRe heads: ($15$-$21$), ($15$-$1$), ($16$-$12$), ($15$-$7$), ($9$-$26$), ($12$-$11$), ($12$-$7$), ($18$-$0$). \end{itemize}

-We found that for Llama-3.1 8B, our top CoRe heads overlaps with QR heads in $3$ heads, but does not overlap with NIAH retrieval heads.
-For Mistral 7B, CoRe heads overlap in $2$ heads with both QR heads and NIAH retrieval heads.
-In both models, CoRe heads appear in earlier layers compared to other heads.
+We found that for Mistral 7B, CoRe heads overlap in $2$ heads with both QR heads and NIAH retrieval heads.
+For Llama-3.1 8B, our top CoRe heads overlap with QR heads in $3$ heads, but do not overlap with NIAH retrieval heads.
+Notably, the common 3 heads of CoRe and QR are in the top-3 and these are the heads with highest retrieval score.
+This explains why there is a close gap between QR-R and CoRe-R in the Llama results.
+Nevertheless, due to the difference in the remaining 5 heads, CoRe-R shows superior performance in many datasets that exhibit high number of hard negatives.
+In both models, CoRe heads appear in earlier layers compared to other heads, allowing for better accuracy-efficiency tradeoff with layer pruning.

+We also investigate the overlapping in top-32 and top-64 heads between CoRe heads and the baselines in Table~\ref{app.table.overlap}.
+In both top-32 and top-64 heads, we found that CoRe heads overlaps in approximately 50\% with NIAH and 75\% with QR.
+However, as mentioned above, these lower-ranking heads are not important for retrieval tasks, and their retrieval scores are very low compared to the first top-8 heads.